trevorscott/gen-hcl/README.md

 ### Output

-Running `node index.js` will create an `new-app-name.tf` file your current working directory.
+Running `node index.js` will create `new-app-name.tf` in your current working directory.

 # Run Terraform to Generate Heroku Resources